-- output record; β_i is an optional time-varying IRF scaling coefficient; φ_i represents the errors - 2 resulting from measurement inaccuracy, sampling interval, or simplifying model assumptions; - 3 and d_0 is a hydraulic-head datum used in simulation of groundwater levels. d_0 is the level to - 4 which hydraulic head would converge on if the local recharge was eliminated.
-Local recharge - 5 is assumed to be the only forcing that results in hydraulic-head fluctuation or that causes - 6 hydraulic head to rise above d_0 .
-The errors φ_i are not explicitly simulated but are shown in Eq. - 7 (1) for clarity. - 8 The quantity i j represents the delay time from impulse to response, and the IRF represents a - 9 distribution of these delay times.
-In RRAWFLOW, the input function u_i can be recharge or - input of a solute.
-The system response y_i can be streamflow exiting a watershed, springflow - 11 from a groundwater system, groundwater level, or solute concentration at an outlet. - Physically, the IRF is the system response y_i per unit impulse of u_i and also can be described - as the response produced by a system when the input is a delta function (Smith, 2003). - 14 Conceptually, convolution is the superposition of a series of IRFs that are initiated at the time - of each impulse of u_i and are scaled proportionally by the magnitude of the corresponding - impulse (Fig. 1).
+The quantity i-j represents the delay time from impulse to response, and the IRF represents a distribution of these delay times.
+In RRAWFLOW, the input function u_j can be recharge or input of a solute.
+The system response y_i can be streamflow exiting a watershed, spring flow from a groundwater system, groundwater level, or solute concentration at an outlet.
+Physically, the IRF is the system response y_i per unit impulse of u_j and also can be described as the response produced by a system when the input is a delta function (Smith, 2003).
+Conceptually, convolution is the superposition of a series of IRFs that are initiated at the time of each impulse of u_j and are scaled proportionally by the magnitude of the corresponding impulse (Fig. 1).

-17 2.4 Solute transport
+2.4 Solute transport

-- 18 RRAWFLOW can simulate transport of a solute, similarly to the approach of Maloszewski - and Zuber (1982).
-In this case, the user-provided system input u_i is the solute concentration.
-A - 20 constant recharge rate is assumed; i.e., the concentration is not weighted by a variable - 21 recharge rate.
-The response in solute concentration at the outlet of a system is simulated by - 22 the convolution integral (Eq.
+RRAWFLOW can simulate transport of a solute, similarly to the approach of Maloszewski and Zuber (1982).
+In this case, the user-provided system input u_j is the solute concentration.
+A variable recharge rate is not considered, i.e., the concentration is not weighted by a variable recharge rate.
+The response in solute concentration at the outlet of a system is simulated by the convolution integral (Eq.
 1) with the IRFs described in the following section.
-Convolution - 23 temporally disperses a system input of a solute, according the IRF characteristics, at the - 24 system outlet.
+Convolution temporally disperses a system input of a solute, according the IRF characteristics, at the system outlet.
 This is system-input option 3 (Table 1).

-2.5 Impulse-response function (IRF)
+2.5 Impulse-response function

-- 26 The IRF characterizes the relation between system input and output by convolution (Eq.
-1) - 27 and has been described by other terms, including instantaneous unit hydrograph, transfer - function, and kernel (e.g., Nash, 1959; Dreiss, 1989; Berendrecht et al., 2003; Smith, 2003; - 29 Jukić and Denić-Jukić, 2006).
-However, the term "transfer function" should only be applied - 30 to the Fourier transform of the IRF (Smith, 2003).
-The IRF of a hydrologic system can be

-- 1 approximated by a parametric function, where its shape is defined by one or more parameters, - 2 or a nonparametric function that is not constrained by common curve types.
+The IRF characterizes the relation between system input and output by convolution (Eq.
+1) and has been described by other terms, including instantaneous unit hydrograph, transfer function, and kernel (e.g., Nash, 1959; Dreiss, 1989; Berendrecht et al., 2003; Smith, 2003; Jukić and Denić-Jukić, 2006).
+However, the term "transfer function" should only be applied to the Fourier transform of the IRF (Smith, 2003).
+The IRF of a hydrologic system can be approximated by a parametric function, where its shape is defined by one or more parameters, or a nonparametric function that is not constrained by common curve types.